 It's also a good idea to look at Google Drive as a scheduling tool.
-You can easily share your schedule with a large number of employees using Drive if you're creating it in Word, Excel, PDF, Google Docs, or Google Sheets.
+You can easily share your schedule with many employees using Drive if you create it in Word, Excel, PDF, Google Docs, or Google Sheets.

 If you use Google Drive, you can create shared folders and grant access to those folders to only certain people.

-An email address is all that's required to set up access permissions to these folders.
-As a result, your employees can access the data from any smartphone, tablet, or desktop computer with a web browser
+An email address is required to set up access permissions to these folders.
+As a result, your employees can access the data from any smartphone, tablet, or desktop computer with a web browser.

 Despite its popularity, Google Drive only addresses the issue of distribution within your scheduling process at this time.
 It doesn't make putting together the schedule any easier.

 Yes, you can build your work schedule using one of the other free employee scheduling software tools listed above.
-However, as we've seen, those don't make things much easier.
+However, as we've seen, those don't make things much more manageable.

 Trello is another free tool you can use to organise your team more efficiently.
 Trello is a web-based list-making application that enables you and your employees to work together to accomplish more.

-There are numerous apps on this list that are integrated with Trello, so you can customise them to meet the specific business requirements of your team.
+Numerous apps on this list are integrated with Trello, so you can customise them to meet the specific business requirements of your team.

-Trello syncs across all of your devices so you can work with your team from wherever you are.
+Trello syncs across your devices so you can work with your team from wherever you are.

-Trello even works in real-time, so no matter what device you're using, when someone moves a card, it also carries on your board.
+Trello even works in real-time, so no matter what device you're using, it also carries on your board when someone moves a card.

-Members can be added, labels can be assigned, checklists can be created, deadlines can be set, discussions can be started, and many other options are available within the Trello cards themselves.
+Members can be added, labels can be assigned, checklists can be created, deadlines can be set, discussions can be started, and many other options are available within the Trello cards.

 Despite this, Trello is more of an organisational tool than a full-service employee rostering system.
 While Trello cards allow you to attach documents, spreadsheets, and other types of files, the service is more of a distribution channel than an app for organising your schedule.

 Trello does have a calendar tool, but unlike Microsoft Outlook and Google Calendar, it wasn't built to coordinate more than two people.
-If you have three or more employees, you can make it work, but it will be tedious and confusing to go through.
+You can make it work if you have three or more employees, but it will be tedious and confusing.

-When you can use the power of an app designed specifically to remove all the issues and make organising your team one of the most accessible jobs you've got, there's no need to add any more complications to the scheduling process.
+When you can use the power of an app designed specifically to remove all the issues and make organising your team one of the most accessible jobs, there's no need to add any more complications to the scheduling process.